Explore this course:

 - Advanced Statistical Methods for Psychologists

-This module covers advanced statistical techniques increasing required in psychology research, specifically confirmatory factor analysis, structural equation modelling, multilevel modelling for both cross-sectional and longitudinal data, and generalised linear models.
-Lectures will be used to teach the rationale and principles behind these techniques, with practical sessions offering the opportunity to apply and develop student¿s knowledge.15 credits
+This module covers advanced statistical techniques increasingly required in psychological research, specifically confirmatory factor analysis, structural equation modelling, multilevel modelling for both cross-sectional and longitudinal data, and generalised linear models.
+Lectures will be used to teach the rationale and principles behind these techniques, with practical sessions offering the opportunity to apply and develop students' knowledge.
+The course will use the statistical environment R.15 credits

 - Systematically Reviewing Psychological Research